Disclosure: This content is reader-supported, which means if you click on some of our links that we may earn a commission.

-When it Makes Sense to Invest Into Business VOIP Phone Services
+When It Makes Sense to Invest In Business VoIP Phone Services

-- Failing equipment: When the equipment on the legacy phone system you’re currently using is starting to show its age, and it’s costing you a significant amount of time and money to maintain and repair it, you may be ready to move to a VOIP system.
+When the equipment on the legacy phone system you’re currently using is starting to show its age, and it’s costing you a significant amount of time and money to maintain and repair it, you may be ready to move to a VoIP system.

-- Seeking cost reduction: A cloud based business VOIP system using the Internet costs quite a bit less than a legacy phone system that’s connected to the telephone network.
+A cloud-based business VoIP system using the Internet costs quite a bit less than a legacy phone system that’s connected to the telephone network.

-- To use on-the-go calling: With the right VOIP system, you can forward all of the calls coming into your main phone number to mobile phones of employees working in the field.
+With the right VoIP system, you can forward all of the calls coming into your main phone number to mobile phones of employees working in the field.
 This can be more efficient than paying someone to sit and answer the phone all day.

-- Excellent Internet bandwidth: To run your phone system over the Internet with a VOIP system, you need to have an extremely fast and reliable type of Internet service.
-If your Internet provider recently upgraded your Internet speed and capacity, you may now have the level of service performance required to use a VOIP system.
+To run your phone system over the Internet with a VoIP system, you need to have an extremely fast and reliable type of Internet service.
+If your Internet provider recently upgraded your Internet speed and capacity, you may now have the level of service performance required to use a VoIP system.